GudepuSravani/Python-Notes/README.md

 -A variable name can only contain alpha-number characters and underscores.(A-Z,0-9,&_)a,b -A variable name are case-sensitive(name ,Name are three different variables) -The reserved words (keywords) cannot be used naming the variable.
+# python keyword :-
+-python keywords are reserved words.They are used to python interpreters to understand the program.
+-keywords define the structure of programs.we can't use keywords to name program entities such as variables, classes and function.
+   There are 35 keywords .